evnchw/evnchw.github.io/_quant/20240723_refresher_fokker_planck.md

 ## From the state dynamics to Fokker-Planck

+State dynamics are as above.

+### Test function and Ito calculus

 Introduce a [smooth](https://en.wikipedia.org/wiki/Smoothness) arbitrary test function $$\phi: \mathbb{R}^d \times (0, T) \to \mathbb{R}$$, with boundary conditions $$\phi(X,T)=\phi(X,0)=0$$.
 (We assume scalar-valued for simplicity.)
 We obtain the dynamics of $$\phi(x,t)$$ via Ito's lemma:

 $$